 Land development, timber, agriculture, land leases.
 Very little cash flow with long hold periods.

 Section 8 government assistance, affordable, working-class, or luxury.

 Pre-foreclosure/ Short Sales lucrative but takes a large amount of time.

-Bank-owned properties and Bulk REO packages.
-With the right Realtor, the process can be headache-free.
+Bank-owned properties With the right Realtor, buying REO foreclosure properties can be headache-free.

 Fed up Landlords and properties with vacancies or pending evictions.

 Probate properties.
 Delicate negotiations due to emotional heirs.
 But probates properties are worth the extra effort and time.

 Damage fire/water/sinkhole/structural.
 Extensive damage needs specialty rehab crews.